J.C. Dahl. The Power of Nature

 The exhibition will be built around various themes that are linked to Dahl’s entire career.
 His journey to Italy and his travels around Norway – among other places Telemark, Hardangervidda, Voss and Sogn – will be important references in the depictions of natural phenomena and stunning panoramas.
-Waterfalls and glaciers, volcano eruptions and shipwrecks, moonlight scenes, narrow fjords and wild mountain plateaus are all motifs depicted in Dahl’s paintings.
+Waterfalls and glaciers, volcano eruptions and shipwrecks, moonlight scenes, narrow fjords and untamed mountain plateaus are all motifs depicted in Dahl’s paintings.

-4 May 2018 to 7 Oct 2018
+- 4 May 2018 to 7 Oct 2018

 - 120/0 *